EmpireStrikesBack/Doc/Doc Go/Concurrency/concurrencyInGo/README.md

 - The program successfully add 10 items to the queue and exits before it has a chance to dequeue the last 2 items
 - It always wait until at least 1 item is dequeued before enqueing another one.
 - Signal : 1 of the 2 methods that Cond provides for notifying goroutines blocked on Wait call that condtion has been triggered (The other one is Broadcast).Internally the runtimes maintains a FIFO list of goroutines waiting to be signaled.
-    - Signal finds the goroutine that's been waiting the longest and notifies that
+    - Signal finds the goroutine that's been waiting the longest and notifies that.
+    - FIFO list : First-in First-out, it's a data struct where the first element added to the list is also the first one to be removed.
-- Broadcast : sends a signal to all goroutines that are waiting
+- Broadcast : sends a signal to all goroutines that are waiting.
     - Broadcast is more interesting as it provides a way to communicate with multiple goroutines at once.
     - We could do the same thing with Signal with channels but Broadcast is way more efficient.